iterative/dvc.org/content/docs/studio/user-guide/experiments/index.md

-You can submit your experiments from your favorite interface - whether it is Jupyter Notebooks, a code editor or IDE like [VS Code](/doc/vs-code-extension), the Python cli, the bash terminal, etc. You can also [submit new experiments from Iterative Studio][run-experiments].
+You can submit your experiments from your favorite interface - whether it is Jupyter Notebooks, a code editor or IDE like [VS Code](/doc/vs-code-extension), the Python cli, the bash terminal, etc. You can also [submit new experiments from DVC Studio][run-experiments].

-You can track live as well as completed experiments in Iterative Studio.
-First, click on `Add a project` to connect Iterative Studio to your ML project's Git repository.
+You can track live as well as completed experiments in DVC Studio.
+First, click on `Add a project` to connect DVC Studio to your ML project's Git repository.
 Then, follow the instructions presented below.

 ## Track experiments in real-time

-To quickly start tracking your experiments with Iterative Studio:
+To quickly start tracking your experiments with DVC Studio:

 - In your model training environment, install [DVCLive]: